ORNL/HydraGNN/README.md

 python setup.py install
 ```

 ## Running the code

-There are two main options for running the code; both require a JSON input file
+Below are the four main functionalities for running the code.
-for configurable options.
-1. Training a model, including continuing from a previously trained model using
+1. Training a model, including continuing from a previously trained model using configuration options:
-configuration options:
 ```
 import hydragnn
 hydragnn.run_training("examples/configuration.json")